 Need Support, Feedback and Encouragment?

 Would you like to practice your painting skills in a supportive, private environment?
-Join Sophie’s Art School and get access to the Members’ Corner where you get personal feedback on your work, you can keep a weekly Art Journal and you get regular workshops and tutorials.
-For more info, look here
+Join Sophie’s Art School and get access to all courses, tutorials and workshops as well as our private members forum, The Art Cafe.
+For more info, click here